Aurel37/projet-TDLOG-site-shotgun/README.md

 <h2>MySQL</h2>

-The website runs thanks MySQL as DataBase manager, you either can install it directly from the <a href="https://www.mysql.com/">official website</a>.
-You can use WAMP or MAMP as well.
-However be careful when using Mamp you'll need to uncomment the line "socketPath" :
+The website runs thanks MySQL as DataBase manager, you can either install it directly from the <a href="https://www.mysql.com/">official website</a> or you can use WAMP or MAMP as well.
+However be careful when using MAMP you'll need to uncomment the line "socketPath" :

 <pre><code>
 var con = mysql.createConnection({